8bitgeek/libezbus/docs/ABOUT.md

 How is the **dominant node** determined?

-Once a node transitions to **coldboot major** state, it will begin broadcasting an identity packet.
+Once a node transitions to **coldboot major** state, it will begin broadcasting and listening for identity packets.